 What to see in Bruges – 10 things to do in Bruges

 1. Visit Bruges: The Grote Markt or Market Square.

 It was the commercial centre of Bruges in medieval times.
-Today it is the heart of the city and one of the main tourist attractions.
+Today, it is the heart of the city and one of its main tourist attractions.